A photograph of Dr. Paul Chang.

 During his training, Dr. Chang received several honours, including the best of four research papers at the SOGC Annual Meeting.
 In addition, Dr. Chang has presented his research at national medical meetings and has authored a range of articles for peer-reviewed publication on topics such as endometriosis, endometrial ablation, onco-fertility preservation, and nutritional supplements for fertility promotion.

+Dr. Chang is certified by the Royal College of Physicians and Surgeons of Canada in both Obstetrics and Gynecology (OB-GYN), and in Gynecologic Reproductive Endocrinology and Infertility (GREI).
 In addition to providing excellent care based on scientific evidence, honesty, compassion, and an individual’s circumstance, Dr. Chang’s goal is to help patients go from point A to point B in their fertility journey in the straightest and shortest path possible.
-Dr. Chang speaks fluent Mandarin Chinese.